 - Next to the university official gift shop, you can find a miniature replica of the University and stairs to toilets

-The Glasgow University Architecture - model
+The Glasgow University Architecture and Model

 Before touring the University, let's start with a few facts: